Hermanverschooten/Hduration/README.txt

 = Usage
 Using the duration library is fairly simple and straight-forward.
-The base class most of you will be using is the Duration class.
+The base class most of you will be using is the Hduration class.

 === Initialization
-There are two ways to initialize the Duration class.
+There are two ways to initialize the Hduration class.
 One way is to pass an object capable of responding to the #to_i method.
 That object is expected to return an integer or float that represents the number of seconds for the duration object.

-The second way to initialize the Duration class is to pass a key=>value paired Hash object.
-The hash's keys will be scanned for units of measurement defiend in Duration::UNITS or (the keys of) Duration::MULTIPLES.
+The second way to initialize the Hduration class is to pass a key=>value paired Hash object.
+The hash's keys will be scanned for units of measurement defiend in Hduration::UNITS or (the keys of) Hduration::MULTIPLES.

 Here's an example of using the formerly mentioned solution:
-    duration = Duration.new(Time.now)
+    duration = Hduration.new(Time.now)
-    => #<Duration: 1981 weeks, 3 hours, 50 minutes and 44 seconds>
+    => #<Hduration: 1981 weeks, 3 hours, 50 minutes and 44 seconds>

 As you can see, it gave us the duration since the UNIX epoch.
 This works fine because Time objects respond to the #to_i method.
 And Time#to_i returns a